 Think of the job ads you typically post.
 No doubt they include a hefty list of wants: several years of relevant experience, multiple professional certifications, knowledge of your industry, familiarity with the exact technologies your firm uses and maybe even a degree from a top-tier university, just for good measure.
 But have you also thought about how many candidates — if any — actually possess all the qualifications you’re asking for?

-What qualifications are essential to the job you’re trying staff?
-What does a candidate need to know, or be able to do, to hit the ground running on Day One and perform assigned tasks competently?
+What does a candidate need to know or be able to do to hit the ground running on Day One and competently perform assigned tasks?
 Use that criteria as your baseline for identifying candidates with fundamental skills — the essential raw materials for success in the position you are trying to staff.
 If you’re recruiting a software developer, for example, proficiency in a particular programming language may be an absolute requirement.

 A good fit with the workplace culture is also essential.
 In fact, it can be even more important than a person’s technical experience.
-Fit includes a strong affinity for your company values as well as the ability to work smoothly with your existing team, customers and other departments.
-Ultimately, a good fit with the workplace culture will determine whether a new hire will thrive in the job and remain with you.
+Fit includes a strong affinity for your company values, as well as the ability to work smoothly with your existing team, customers and other departments.
+A good fit with the workplace culture helps determine whether a new hire will thrive in the job and remain with you.

-Workers’ fit is largely determined by the quality of their soft skills, especially communication, flexibility, attention to detail and integrity.
-Gauging someone’s personality and fit with your workplace culture isn’t easy, though.
+A worker’s fit is largely determined by the quality of their soft skills, especially communication, flexibility, attention to detail and integrity.
+Gauging someone’s fit with your workplace culture isn’t easy, though.
 When interviewing candidates, consider taking them out to coffee, lunch or another social event with a few of your team members.
-A temp-to-hire arrangement, which I discuss later in the blog, is ideal for helping to assess these skills.
+A temp-to-hire arrangement, which I discuss below, is ideal for helping to assess these skills.

 Don’t get hung up on the paper chase

 The hypothetical developer discussed in this post may not have a bachelor’s degree, for example.
-Perhaps she learned her skills through a resource like Udemy, by attending an online coding boot camp or by enrolling in an accredited course at a local community college.
-If she has the necessary fundamental skills and a willingness to learn new ones, interviewed well, and seems to be a good fit for your team, do you want to lose her just because she didn’t attend a four-year university?
+Perhaps they learned their skills by attending an online coding boot camp or enrolling in an accredited course at a local community college.
+If they have the necessary fundamental skills and a willingness to learn new ones, interviewed well, and seem to be a good fit for your team, do you want to lose them just because they didn’t attend a four-year university?
 Probably not.

 Try a temporary arrangement first

 If you do decide that hiring a candidate who doesn’t meet all the criteria you originally had in mind is the way to go, you might consider a temp-to-hire arrangement.
-Under this situation, the candidate starts with your company on a temporary basis.
-You can see how the person performs in the job and what effect, if any, the adjustments you made to the hiring criteria have on his or her success.
+In this situation, the candidate starts with your company on a temporary basis.
+You can see how they perform in the job and what effect, if any, the adjustments you made to the hiring criteria have on their success.

-If things are not working out, you can tweak the hiring requirements and continue your search for the right candidate — all without having made a costly full-time hire.
+If things are not working out, you can tweak the hiring requirements and continue your search for the right candidate — all without having made a costly full-time hiring mistake.

-If the candidate is the right fit, you can quickly and easily transition the person from a temporary to full-time worker and pat yourself on the back for making an excellent hire.
+If the candidate is the right fit, you can quickly and easily transition them from a temporary to full-time worker and pat yourself on the back for making an excellent hire.